-Christchurch: Thursday 26 October to Sunday 29 October 2017.
-Venue to be confirmed.
+Christchurch: Thursday 5th September to Sunday 8th September 2019.
+Venue TBC.
 9am-5pm each day.

 For an application form and further details please contact NZ IAIM Trainer Jo Osborne at: firstname.lastname@example.org